Sharkthovenzart/Sharkthovenzart/README.md

 ### Hi there 👋, my name is Sharkthoven.
-#### I am Gamer and Piano Composer :musical_note::musical_note:
+#### I am (kinda) Gamer and Piano Composer :musical_note::musical_note:
-I am Game Developer from Thailand who passionate about making some game(rarely) and some cool thing.
+I am developer from Thailand who passionate about making some game(rarely) and some cool thing.
 I really enjoy learning languages JavaScript or Python.
 And also nice to meet you all.

 ![Sharkthoven's github stats](https://github-readme-stats.vercel.app/api?username=Sharkthovenzart&show_icons=true&theme=synthwave)